wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.2.9.8 =
+* New: Thumbnail size now supports separate width and height values.
+* Fix: Category operator 'AND' should work.
+* Fix: LightBox next and previous navigation should stop at the start and end of each Shortcode.
+* Fix: Removed item id from the beginning of an item's Permalink.
+* Fix: Better looking multiple file upload button.
+* Fix: Multiple file upload should work on WordPress installations that have a base path.
+* Fix: Changes to the catalog slugs should now be effective immediately.
+* Fix: When uploading multiple files the item's order attribute should be set correctly.
+* Fix: Bulk menu is now always visible, fixing a jumpy interface on slower internet connections.
+* Fix: Errors should be reported when servers runs out of memory rendering images.

 = 1.2.9.7 =
 * Fix: Multiple file uploads should not give 404 errors with certain WordPress setups.